 Living in England Dinner Gift Ideas Wedding Gifts Favorite Pasttimes Favorite Pets British People Holidays Greeting Manners How Is Conkers Game Played?
 How is Family Life In Britain?
 How is Typical Teenager Life?
 Popular British Sayings & Idioms Popular Games Kids Play Pub Culture in England Subjects to Talk During a Meal Table Manners in the UK Terms of Endearment Types of Shops In Britain Typical Birthday Celebrations Typical Day and Weekend for a Child in Britain What Is a Pub?
 England Taboos Year-round special days, events and holidays in Britain January Special Days & Events February Holidays March Holidays April Events

 April weather in England can still be very cold.
 The day starts getting longer and its long weekend time on Good Friday followed by Saturday, Sunday and then Easter Monday.
 Many people plan their travel for these days much in advance.

-Here are some of the holidays and events calendar for April.
+Here are some of the Holidays Special Days and Events

 April Fool’s Day

 April Fool’s Day is celebrated throughout Great Britain.
 The only difference between the event here and other places around the world is that the joke must be done before noon or the joke is on you.

 Palm Sunday is a Christian holiday that celebrates the day that Jesus entered Jerusalem.
 This day marks the beginning of Holy Week and is observed by worshiping and parades with participates using palm branches.